ericwindmill/flutter-by-example-www/content/lessons/basics/lifecycle_methods.md

 <div class='tip'>

-**tip**: This method is basically the replacement for 'initState' if you expect the Widget associated with this state to be rebuilt!
+**tip**: This method is basically the replacement for 'initState()' if you expect the `Widget` associated with this state to be rebuilt!

 </div>

-The framework always called `build` after this, so any call to `setState` is redundant.
+Flutter always called `build` after this, so any surhter/subsequent calls to `setState` is redundant.

 ```dart